HuyenThiThu-Pham/HuyenThiThu-Pham/README.md

 ### Hi there 👋

-I am Huyen Pham, a **Student of Bachelor of Mathematics (Data Science) ** With a strong academic background in math and data from University of South Australia and eager to kickstart my career as a data engineer intern in industry.
+I am Huyen Pham,  With a strong academic background in math and data from University of South Australia and eager to kickstart my career as a data engineer in industry.
 I am proficient in Python, MySQL and SQLite with hope to learn from industry experts, tackle complex data challenges.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/huyen-pham-b1a75bab/)